What do we need?

 Who can drive the minibuses?

 As the vehicles are certified for 16 or fewer passenger seats and are operated under what is known as a Section 22 permit, they can be driven by those holding a category D1 licence.
 Category D1 licences should already be held by all those holding a normal car licence prior to 1997, but this will expire when they reach 70 years old.
 The process to retain the minibus entitlement involves passing a medical to PCV standard.
 The driver has to complete a D2 form (Application for Lorry, Bus or Minibus driving licence) and also get their doctor to complete a D4 (Medical Examination Report).
 Both the D2 and D4 then have to be sent to the DVLA to enable them to renew the driving licence.
 This process has to be repeated every 3 years.

 The doctors at Goring Surgery have advised us that the fee for obtaining the medical report is £180 and unfortunately they say they cannot reduce it.
+We know other surgeries charge less, and there is also an organisation that can do these medicals for around £60.
 The examination itself should take no more than 30 minutes.
 Going Forward Buses would pay any doctors’ or DVLA fees charged to get the D1 licence if necessary.
 Although the cost may seem high, the bus service might not be as reliable as we want it to be if we don’t have enough drivers.

 Is there any remuneration?

 Any voluntary effort would be very much appreciated to keep costs to a minimum; however GFB recognises that in order to make the service as reliable as possible we may need to offer remuneration and will be happy to discuss this further with anyone who is interested.